data-exp-lab/conference-submissions/2020-07-15-scipy-yt_tutorial/yt-tutorial.md

 ## Short Description

+Do you have mesh-based or particle-based data that's volumetric in nature?
+Have you been hacking together a pipeline to get your data into a form that you can plot it effectively?
+Do you need to slice through your data, select a region of your data, and then perform custom analysis on them?
+Do you want to visualize your data as a slice, projected through space, or as a volume?
+Then yt may be a tool for you!

 yt (https://yt-project.org/) is a python package for the analysis, visualization, and manipulation of volumetric data. yt has support for variable and regular mesh-based data as well as discrete (particle-like) data.
-In this tutorial, we will show users both new to the package and those already familiar with it about how yt loads, stores, and handles data so they can effectively maximize their use of iton their own data.
+In this tutorial, we will show users both new to the package and those already familiar with it about how yt loads, stores, and handles data so they can effectively maximize their use of it on their own data.
 The project has made an effort in recent years to be domain-agnostic, so our tutorial will leverage real data from a number of scientific domains.
-Broadly, we will cover loading various data with yt routines, how the data object is handled by yt, how the data can be manipulated with volumetric and numerical selection routines, how various data objects can be visualized with yt, and how those visualizations can be modified and annotated.
+Broadly, we will cover loading various data with yt routines, how the data object is handled by yt, how the data can be manipulated with volumetric and numerical selection routines, how various data objects can be visualized with yt, and how those visualizations can be modified and annotated to create high-quality publication-level figures.

 ## Long Description

 We are developing a set of tutorial lessons to give seasoned users and new users of yt deeper insight into the fundamentals of how yt data is structured, how it can be manipulated, and how it can be visualized.
-This tutorial will be available online in a github repository and allow users to step through the exercises in real time along with the instructors.
+This tutorial will be available online in a GitHub repository and allow users to step through the exercises in real time along with the instructors.
 We plan on having the notebooks supplemented with text that roughly will match what the instructor will be saying so that the